 The 12th Global Forum in Athens, Greece focused on plenary and panel discussions with the active participation from the audience regarding a vast of issues related to LMC countries, such humanitarian projects in pediatric cardiovascular disease, ICU management, neonatal surgery, nutrition and GUCH.
 It was also decided to start a Journal on Humanitarian Cardiovascular disease.

-The Organizing Committee wish to give you a warm welcome to Athens and look forward to see you in October, 2020 and look forward to an intensive and fruitful discussion during the conference.
+The Organizing Committee wishes to give you a warm welcome to Athens in November, 2020 and looks forward to an intensive and fruitful discussion during the conference.
 This year the GF will focus on neonatal cardiology and cardiac surgery as well as nutrition and furthermore the start of a journal on humanitarian cardiovascular disease.

 Prof. Afksendiyos Kalangos